LeapfrogDAO/LeapfrogDAO/README.md

 ## Contributing

 We welcome contributions to the LeapfrogDAO ecosystem!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information.
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for more informatio

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Connect With Us

 - [Twitter](https://twitter.com/leapfrog_89
 - [GitHub](https://github.com/leapfrogdao)